By ABA Young Birder — Otys T.

 The problem is not solved yet, but I am working on collecting more data, I am introducing more people to the problem, and I am creating awareness to encourage others to help birds.
 One of my hopes for when Stevens Institute agrees to make changes and make their buildings safer for birds is to have a tree as a memorial to the many birds that have to suffer because of window strikes.
 I plan to bury the birds that I saved in my freezer beneath a tree just outside of the dormitory.
 I hope that my project will help other people be more aware of how window strikes harm birds, and I hope it inspires them to take action in places where they live.

-Otys Train (13) lives and birds in Hoboken, NJ.
+Otys T. (13) lives and birds in Hoboken, NJ.
 He loves birds, fish, nature, baseball, and, especially, his furry Spaniel-Lab Rigby.
 He is a member of the NJ Youth Birding Club and the Boy Scouts.
 He enjoys leading kid-friendly bird walks with his dad around their city.
 His spark birds are Red-Tailed Hawk and Chuck-Wills-Widow.